pavelsg/ubuntu20-essential/README.md

 7. **Review and update packages_to_remove according to your needs**
 8. Run **at your own risk** ```apt-get purge $(packages_to_remove)```
 9. Done!
 Now you have no any other packages except for the ones essential to boot into barely usefull Ubuntu 20.04 distribution

+## Warranty

+This repo comes at no warranties at all.
+Use at your own risk.
+Not recommended to run on live systems (recommended only for new systems).

+## Testing

+Tested on VirtualBox VM

+## TO DO:

+1. Test on bare metal
+2. Test on other hypervisors (VMware, Hyper-V, XEN)
+4. Test on could providers (AWS, Azure, GCP)